ronehe/Pipe/README.md

 * Vertex: an object that is an instance of a pipe as a "backstage" object.
 It is the algorithmic representation of it, and is the main tool in which the algorithms work on.
 It holds a pointer to the texture representation of the pipe.

 * BasePipe: an object that is an instance of the texture representation of the pipe.
-It is what the player sees and it is the main

-source of interaction.
+It is what the player sees and it is the main source of interaction.

+* ThreeWayPipe, CurvedPipe, StriahtPipe, Sink, Tap: objects that inherit from BasePipe and each has its own texture and are the buildinig blocks of the board.
+They don't do much and have minor responsability.

+FileHandler: an object that is responsible for handling input operations, mainly for the text reading before reading the map

+* singletons: Fonts, Textures, Sounds are all independent singletons that each responsible for importing the needed information, based on name

+### Files created
+-everything mentioned above

+### Noteworthy Algorithms
+### Known Bugs